 2016 report by CDP and AECOM reveals cities are seeking greater public-private collaboration

 Los Angeles – Oct.
 4, 2016 – A report released today by global infrastructure firm AECOM and non-profit organization CDP, sponsored by Bloomberg Philanthropies, reveals the challenges faced by global cities and the opportunities they see for collaboration.
 Nearly 300 global cities have called for collaborative action to combat the economic and environmental impact of the changing climate.
-The report, It Takes a City: the Case for Collaborative Climate Action (English only), estimates the 720 climate change-related projects required by cities represented in the report are worth a combined US$26 billion.
+The report, It Takes a City: the Case for Collaborative Climate Action, estimates the 720 climate change-related projects required by cities represented in the report are worth a combined US$26 billion.

 The report examines the emerging business case for city governments to collaborate with companies, investors and regional governments to mitigate the impact of climate change.
 More than half of the respondents (56 percent) believe this will lead to opportunities for the development of new businesses or industries linked to climate change action.
 The key climate-related areas where cities are seeking private-sector collaboration are energy efficiency/retrofits, renewable energy and transport.
 Of the 190 cities with emissions reduction targets, 74 percent are already collaborating with business to achieve them.